aminepa8/rmi_avis/README.md

  * Add the file mysql-connector.jar to the following directory C:\Program Files\Java\jre1.8.0_202\lib\ext
+ This  'jre1.8.0_202' is the installed jre version , you will probably found another version , somethin begin with jre
 * Create new database in your phpMyAdmin and name it 'detailsavis' after that import the detailsavis.sql file in the import section

 ### Compiling